Southlake Child Custody Attorneys

-Connect with the Law Office of Dana L. White for a consultation with a Southlake custody dispute attorney by submitting your contact details online or by calling (817) 697-0180.
+Connect with the Law Office of Dana L. White for a consultation with a Southlake child custody attorney by submitting your contact details online or by calling (817) 697-0180 today.

 Texas no longer uses the term “custody.”
 In Texas, “conservatorship” is the official term used for this issue and parents who have custody are called “conservators.”